richierich25/weather-bot/README.md

 When you are done with the setup, and have tested locally, we recommend you to deploy it using Github Actions.
 We highly recommend to read through the [Using Github Actions](https://docs.github.com/en/free-pro-team@latest/actions/quickstart) docs.

-  1. Inside the `.github/workflows/run-weather-bot.yml` file, set the desired time interval in [CRON FORMAT](https://www.freeformatter.com/cron-expression-generator-quartz.html) after which you wish the Application to run and push the notification
+  1. Inside the `.github/workflows/run-weather-bot.yml` file, set the desired time interval in [CRON FORMAT](https://www.freeformatter.com/cron-expression-generator-quartz.html) after which you wish the Application to execute and push further notifications

       ```yaml
         schedule: